 Controllers

-As of today, the gardener-operator only has two controllers which are now described in more detail.
+The gardener-operator controllers are now described in more detail.

 Garden Controller